WASdev/sample.logstash.collector/README.md

 * Kibana dashboard *(liberty-kibana4.json)*

 ### Subdirectories
+**Note: There are currently sample files under the main directory and the version-1.0 directory.
+These are for Liberty v8.5.5.9+ and are kept around to preserve external links (temporarily).
+If you require more updated dashboards, you must navigate to the appropriate Liberty version.**

 The sample files used for *logstashCollector-1.0* can be found in *version-1.0* directory and the files used for *logstashCollector-1.1* can be found in *version-1.1* directory.